-I’ve had a couple of conversations recently with people about their future career plans which are the basis for this blog post.
+I’ve had many of conversations with people about their future career plans.
 This blog post explores why it is so hard to not want to go for partner even when you know it’s not the right thing for you.

 Partnership is not right for everyone

 In fact, in the last few months, I’ve spoken with two high achievers who have realised that partnership is not for them.

 Realising this and actively pursuing another career path is another thing entirely.
 It’s absolutely fine to not want to go for partnership.
 (Even if your current colleagues just don’t get why you don’t want to be a partner.)
 At the end of the day, you need to choose a career path which plays to your strengths and makes you happy and fulfilled.

 As I’ve said many times, you only get one life and it’s not a dress rehearsal for the main event.
 Stop choosing what others want for you.